After almost 2 years since I got the idea, I finally launched my side project.

 Finally!
 I added all the features I wanted, they work, and they work fast.
 It’s time to start telling people about it.

-Since it’s a NSFW project, the plan all along was to promote it on Reddit: Post content from my website to Reddit, people see it, visit my website, immediately love it, create accounts, and keep coming back.
+The plan all along was to promote it on Reddit: Post content from my website to Reddit, people see it, visit my website, immediately love it, create accounts, and keep coming back.
 Simple, right?

 No. One issue I ran into is that subreddits restrict which websites can be linked to which limited my options when it comes to which subreddits I can post in.
 No problem, I was still getting thousands of daily visitors, surely some of them will register, right?